Entretien des hoyas

 Hoya imbricata

-Hoya imbricata is found almost everywhere throughout the tropical zones of Asia.
-It produces a single leaf per node, which produces a dome shape attaching to tree trunks or other surfaces.
-These leaves can measure from 2 inches to 10 inches in diameter.
-In nature, ants use its leaves as a storage place for their food.
+Hoya imbricata is found throughout tropical Asia.
+It produces a single leaf per node, which forms a dome-like shape that attaches to tree trunks or other surfaces.
+These leaves can range from 2 inches to 10 inches in diameter.
+In the wild, ants use its leaves as a storage area for food.

 Varieties: Hoya imbricata and Hoya imbricata green